SravanChittupalli/UNet-for-SelfDriving-in-PyTorch/docs/blog/Unet-explained.md

 ![Overlap Tile Stategy](assets/overlapTile.png)
 When we use neural networks to generate images, it usually involves up-sampling from low resolution to high resolution.
 Do not confuse upsampling as the reverse process of max pooling.
 In max pooling there are no learnable weights where as in transpose convolution the weights are learnable.
 As convolutions bring a one to many relation between input and output of the layer, upsampling does just the opposite.
 It brings many to one relation between the input and output.

-I recommend reading this article to understand transpose convolutions.
 We have seen that the input size(572X572) is not the same a the output size(388X388).
 This is because of the reasons discussed above like unpadded convolution, crop and copy, etc. We can see that if we take the yellow patch as input then some percentage of the border information will disappear.
 To avoid this loss of information the architects have adopted the overlap tile stategy.
 They increased the size of input image by extrapolating the given image by mirroring the data along the edges and made an image as shown in fig2(left side).
 Then they took a 572X572 image i.e the blue patch from the newly formed image and then after all operations, we will get the output for the required yellow patch.
 This allows us to get the output for the whole input image without loss of information.

 - ## Up-convolutions / Transpose convolutions / Deconvolution